 - Must not have payday loan debt

 - Must not live in Quebec, NWT, Yukon or Nunavut

 - A valid Canadian bank account and a void cheque.
 You can supply a void cheque or pre-authorized debit form to authorize deposits and withdrawals from your account

 - A valid email address, mailing address and phone number

 You can apply for a ConsumerCapital Personal Loan on your desktop or mobile phone.
 The whole application process shouldn’t take more than 15 minutes to complete:

-- Fill out the information required in the “Let’s Get Approved” section, including the amount you’d like to borrow, the purpose of your loan, your full name, email address, date of birth and Social Insurance Number.
+- Fill out the information required in the “Let’s Get Approved” section, including the amount you’d like to borrow, the purpose of your loan, your full name, email address, phone number and date of birth.
 Click “Continue” once you’ve completed those fields.

 - On the next page, fill out your employment details, including your gross income, income frequency (weekly, fortnightly, monthly or annually), your employment status, your occupation, your employer’s name, your employer’s phone number, your employer’s city and province, and your years of service.

 - On the other side of the page, complete the details about your address, years of living at this residence, and whether you own or rent this property along with your monthly housing payments.

 - Click to agree to the terms and conditions, and click “Continue” to submit your application.